rdguez-mariano/rdguez-mariano.github.io/pages/sift-aid.md

 This  experiment  reveals that AID would have been sufficient to identify almost all Affine-RootSIFT matches, provided that proper keypoints had been correctly spotted by the first stages of SIFT.

 Let's now dig deeper on those missed matches.
 The following figure plots missed and retrieved matches with respect to zoom and viewpoint angle differences between patches.
-Those quantities were computed by the means of local affine approximations (First order Taylor development) of ground truth homographies.
+Those quantities were computed by the means of local affine approximations (first order Taylor development) of ground truth homographies.

 <center>
 <div > <img src="/img/sift-aid/SeenByAID.png" alt="SeenByAID" width="80%"></div>